 Three types of landscape: Classical, Picturesque, Sublime

-Recall the key distinguishing factors of each of these three types: the Classical or historical landscape includes some historical or biblical narrative or reference that raises its importance toward history painting, and rarely shows a real location; the picturesque landscape shows tranquil, pastoral scenes with ordinary, contemporary people involved in ordinary rural activities (if indeed any people are present), and is often of a real location; and finally the sublime landscape with shows scenes of nature’s overwhelming power, scale, and/or grandeur.
-Be able to distinguish these types and discuss how they are visible in the works below and on the next page (on the American West), but know that they aren’t necessarily mutually exclusive: there are sublime historical landscapes, for example, and landscapes that strategically combine the sublime and the picturesque modes ...
+Recall the key distinguishing factors of each of these three types: the Classical or historical landscape includes some historical or biblical narrative or reference (such as architectural ruins) that raises its importance toward history painting, and rarely shows a real location; the picturesque landscape shows tranquil, pastoral scenes with ordinary, contemporary people involved in ordinary rural activities (if indeed any people are present), and is often of a real location; and finally the sublime landscape with shows scenes of nature’s overwhelming power, scale, and/or grandeur.
+Be able to distinguish these types and discuss how they are visible in the works below and on the next page (on the American West), but know that they aren’t necessarily mutually exclusive: there are sublime historical landscapes, for example, and landscapes that strategically combine the sublime and the picturesque modes, as we'll see in question 1 below.

 Why buy a landscape painting?